Trigger (Only Fools and Horses): Characteristics

-A regular at the Nag's Head pub, and old friend of Del Boy, Trigger is a road sweeper - looking after a 20 year-old broom that is an example of the Ship of Theseus paradox - and also engages in trading and petty thefts.
+A regular at the Nag's Head pub, and old friend of Del Boy, Trigger is a road sweeper and also engages in trading and petty thefts.
 Trigger speaks in a slow, monotone voice, and is very simple-minded, although affable and warm-hearted.
 Trigger did not know his father, saying "he died a couple of years before I was born", when Rodney asks of his whereabouts in the episode "Ashes to Ashes".
 He was brought up by his grandparents, with his grandfather having also been a road sweeper.
 When Trigger is pushed by Boycie to say who his mother had written down on the birth certificate as Trigger's father, Trigger says, reluctantly, "Some soldiers".
 The 2015 official "autobiography" of Del Boy, He Who Dares, states of Trigger: "It was generally agreed though that his dad was Donald Turpin (brother of Mum's best mate, Reenie)... when Elsie started showing, she claimed she'd been 'visited by an angel!', leading the rest of the Ball clan to start making plans for the arrival of a new messiah.
 But Donald had been heard bragging about how he'd lost his virginity... giving full details of the time and place, and was therefore fingered as a much more likely suspect than the Archangel Gabriel."
 His birth certificate can be seen in the Peckham Archives book, where his middle name is given as Arthur (from his grandfather).

 Trigger is not married, but he occasionally mentions past relationships during the series and is seen on a blind date with a woman in the 1988 Christmas special, "Dates".

 Trigger always calls Rodney Trotter "Dave".
 Rodney corrects him in "Homesick", and he agrees to stop, but a few seconds later he calls him "Dave" again.
 When Cassandra, Rodney's wife, announced she was pregnant in "Modern Men", everybody raised a toast "To Cassandra and Rodney", but Trigger can be heard saying "Dave" after everyone else has spoken.
 At another point, while discussing Del and Raquel's son, Trigger reports that "if it's a boy, they're naming him Rodney, after Dave".

+In one episode Trigger proudly says that he has used the same broom for 20 years, with it only needing 17 new heads and 14 new handles in that time.
+The concept of "Trigger's broom" has been used as another name for the Ship of Theseus paradox.